jwmccay/jwmccay.github.io/source/brisbane_sunset.rst

         -vl 2700 -ni 100 -cm "xy" \
         -dp -fd "data/figs"

 I get a prediction of 3:55 PM.
 Only off by a couple minutes, which is pretty good given the grid resolution and uncertainty in when the sunset is actually done.
-The predicted vector at the time of occlusion also lines up well with where the sun is in the picture above.
+The predicted vector at the time of occlusion lines up well with where the sun is in the picture above.

 .. image:: images/brisbane_sunset/mesh.png
    :alt: Vector at time of occlusion